mdmtk/docs/edge/source/guide/xml/submit.md

 ## Single Characteristic

-The following sample code shows how to submit XML to the MX Framework to set the date and time of the device's clock.
+The following sample code shows how to submit XML to the MXMS to set the date and time of the device's clock.

 >Note: The code below uses the `MXservice` variable we used in the binding example.
-You will need to use the same reference that you established in your MX binding code.
+You will need to use the same reference that you established in your MXMS binding code.

     :::java
     //MX can through exceptions when processing XML